SamuelWhitton/natural-daina/README.md

 1. Instance assignment: assigning instance objects and instance methods.
 [See assigning instance methods in constructors.](#assigning-instance-methods-in-constructors)
 2. Constructor invocation: invoking parent and [self constructors](#invoking-self-constructors) ([includes parent and self pointer constructors](#pointer-constructors)).
-3. Self referential: statements which include references to instance methods, instance objects or [direct self reference](#self-reference).
+3. Self referential: statements which include references to instance methods, parent methods, instance objects or [direct self reference](#self-reference).
 4. Mixed statements: statements which fit more then one of the above categories (1-3).
 5. Other: all other statements which do not fit the above categories (1-4).